yoshihikosuzuki/CentromereAssembly/README.md

 # CentromereAssembly

-A budle of python modules for centromere assembly with PacBio long reads:
+A bundle of python modules for centromere assembly with PacBio long reads:

 * datruf
   * detects tandem repeat regions (with datander by Gene Myers) and tandem repeat units